Singapore dollar: Portrait series (1999)

+For table standards, see the banknote specification table.

 The S$10,000 and B$10,000 note are the world's most valuable banknotes (that are officially in circulation).
 As of August 2011, it is worth over seven times as much as the next most valuable, the 1,000-Swiss franc note.
 On 2 July 2014, the Monetary Authority of Singapore announced that it would stop printing $10,000 notes starting from 1 October 2014 to reduce the risk of money laundering, with all banks instructed to exchange the notes with MAS and not recirculate them.
-This is a trend in many countries like European Central Bank's discontinuation of the 500-euro banknote in 2016 and AMBD's announcement to stop the production and issuance of the B$10,000 (the largest banknote) in 2020 amid the COVID-19 pandemic.
+This is a trend in many countries like European Central Bank's discontinuation of the 500-euro banknote in 2016 and the Monetary Authority of Brunei Darussalam's announcement to stop the production and issuance of the B$10,000 (the largest banknote) in 2020 amid the COVID-19 pandemic.
 MAS would also stop producing the S$1,000 banknote as well from 1 January 2021 onwards, but banks would be allowed to recirculate existing notes with customers.
 The MAS said that the higher denomination notes (beyond $100) will continue to remain legal tender.